Robotvasya/jsonlz4_to_json/README.md

 ## Description

-This command line tool converts Firefox bookmark backup file from .jsonlz4 format to JSON format
+This command line tool converts Firefox user profile data backup file from .jsonlz4 format to JSON format.

 What is a JSONLZ4 file?